MAISY® Utility Customer Databases, Forecasting & Analysis Models

 more than 150 MAISY Databases clients to identify critical data items and analysis with detailed

-household databases and user-friendly Excel-based forecasting models Not sure exactly what data items you need, or which data items are best for the project at hand? - Let us help! – just e-mail us with your questions and/or suggest a time to discuss.
+Let us help! – just e-mail us with your questions and/or suggest a time to discuss.
 We provide free consultations to help identify the most useful data/analysis for your application.
-We also provide free telephone support to assist in client data applications after data delivery.
+We also provide free telephone support to assist with client data applications after data delivery.

 MAISY Energy and Load Forecasting Models